-Jane Battersby Winner of the Premio Daniel Carasso 2017
+Doctor Jane Battersby Premio Daniel Carasso 2017

 Jane Battersby is an urban geographer currently working in the Department of Environmental and Geographical Science at University of Cape Town (UCT).
 A British citizen who has been living and working in South Africa for the last 15 years.
 Her current research fields include urban food systems and policies and critical analysis of construction of food security theory in Northern and Southern research contexts.